GenomeDK/genomedk-docs/tutorial.rst

 The first thing we will do is to make sure that we can connect to the cluster.

-* iPSYCH users must follow the instructions at http://ipsych.genome.au.dk
+* jail users must follow the instructions at http://ipsych.genome.au.dk
 * Windows users will want to get Putty (and WinSCP for transferring files)
 * Linux and macOS users need no additional software